 Day 13 – 14: Ho Chi Minh City (Saigon)

 Ho Chi Minh City (aka Saigon) is one of the most vibrant cities in South East Asia and Vietnam’s largest commercial hub.
 Saigon is famous for its hustle and bustle lifestyle, exciting nightlife and amazing coffee and food culture.
-Check our comprehensive guide on how to travel Saigon including the best off-the-beaten-path experiences.
+Check our guide for the best things to do in Ho Chi Minh when are traveling here, including the best off-the-beaten-path experiences.

 The best place to stay in Saigon if you are a visitor is in District 1, as all the landmarks are located within the area.
 Popular hotels can be found around the backpacking area, Bui Vien, and Ben Thanh Market.